 A calm educational and organized environment is the key, rather than a boisterous, chaotic one.
 Parents today buy overly colorful, noisy plastic toys that practically carry on programmed robotic conversations with the child, but what they need most are concrete things of the world, such as appropriately sized rakes, brooms and shovels.
 Through practice, toddlers learn to use objects for certain purposes, such as spoons for food, rakes for leaves, shovels for dirt and cups for water, etc. They also need everyday objects to manipulate and sort as they learn to classify and differentiate the varying shapes and objects in their environment.

 My advice for parents:

 It is important to understand that a baby is stimulated from within by a mysterious force involving nature.
 Any parent, by observing their children, will clearly see how they are stimulated from within to absorb, manipulate and explore everything he sees, hears, smells, tastes and feels in his environment.
-For instance, if you give him cups and tubs of water for pouring, spoons and bowls of food for tasting and stirring, he works quite contently.
+For instance, if you give him cups and tubs of water, spoons and bowls of food for tasting and stirring, he works quite contently.
 Most babies love bath-time or outside water-play for this reason.
 As they work, the ability to concentrate is obvious.
 When we let them work in liberty, their ability to concentrate increases.

 And Its okay if they get wet and muddy outside with bucket and hose.
 Its also okay if they get oatmeal and corn mush all over the cute shirt and pants they are wearing.
 Don't freak out about these outer concerns for now.
 Soon enough, he will learn through his own volition how to avoid dropping food all over himself and learn how to stay clean and dry.
 Learning through his own volition is the key to a child's psychic development.
 However, this topic will take another Hub to cover.
 So, this is enough for now.
 Thanks for reading and contemplating … especially if you are a new parent.